The girls (women now), come home again.

 Here where they hired themselves out

-for maybe a dollar a month
+for maybe a dollar a monthto support their mother,

 widowed when baby Glenn was two,